cockroachdb/docs/v21.2/schedule-cockroachdb-kubernetes.md

 ### Add a node affinity

 Specify node affinities in `affinity.nodeAffinity` in the Operator's custom resource, which is used to [deploy the cluster](deploy-cockroachdb-with-kubernetes.html#initialize-the-cluster).
+If you specify multiple `matchExpressions` labels, the node must match all of them.
+If you specify multiple `values` for a label, the node can match any of the values.

 The following configuration requires that CockroachDB pods are scheduled onto worker nodes running either an `intel` or `amd64` CPU, with a preference against worker nodes in the `us-east4-b` availability zone.